jotaro0010/pyanisort/README.md

 ### The sort command

 The sort command requires two arguments the from directory and the to directory

+The verify option will check the CRC's of the files before and after sorting to verify file integrity
+`-v, --verify`     Will compare the crc's of the file before and after the move

+The copy option will copy files rather than move them.
+Copied files will not be reflected in the history csv file
+`-c, --copy`       Will copy files instead of move them(history.csv will not be updated)

 The silent option turns off any parts of the script that would ask for user input `-s, --silent`     Turn off console interactivity

-The history argument takes the name of a csv file that will store the renaming history `--history FILE`     changes where to save history file ('history.csv' is the default)
+The history argument takes the name of a csv file that will store the renaming history
+`--history FILE`     changes where to save history file ('history.csv' is the default)

 `$ pyAniSort sort 'from/directory' 'to/directory' -s --history history.csv`